blkbrd/blkbrd.github.io/_posts/2017-09-25-coorelating-data.md

 I know how I would do it in Excel, but I wanted to script it so I could repeat it quickly and often.
 I figured I was going to have to loop through the data, but I knew there MUST be a better, faster way.
 <p>
 Grep to the rescue!
 I was able to use <code> grep -F -f FILE DEST </code> to grep the fixed strings from a file.
-I sorted the file first.
+I sorted the files first.
 <p>
-It resulted in a fast match of the hostnames that matched the IDs located in the first file.
+It resulted in a fast match of all the hostnames that matched the IDs located in the first file.

-I will post the full pseudo-script in the next day or so...